8080labs/ppscore/README.md

 - __df__ : pandas.DataFrame
     - The dataframe that contains the data
-- __output__ : str - potential values: "df", "dict"
+- __output__ : str - potential values: "df", "list"
     - Control the type of the output.
-Either return a df or a dict with all the PPS dicts arranged by the target column
+Either return a df or a list with all the PPS score dicts
+- __sorted__ : bool
+    - Whether or not to sort the output dataframe/list by the ppscore
 - __kwargs__ :
     - Other key-word arguments that shall be forwarded to the pps.score method, e.g. __sample__, __cross_validation__, or __random_seed__